-- 1 Follow the procedure in before working inside your computer. - 2 Remove the base cover. - 3 Remove the battery. - 1 Remove the single (M2x3) screw that secures the metal bracket on the WLAN card [1]. - 2 Remove the metal bracket from the WLAN card [2]. - 3 Disconnect the WLAN antennae cables from the connectors on the WLAN card [3]. - 4 Lift and remove the WLAN card away from the system board [4].
+- 1 Follow the procedure in before working inside your computer. - 2 Remove the base cover. - 3 Remove the battery. - 1 Remove the single (M2x3) screw that secures the metal bracket to the WLAN card [1]. - 2 Remove the metal bracket from over the WLAN card antennae connector [2]. - 3 Disconnect the WLAN antennae cables from its connectors on the WLAN card [3]. - 4 Sightly lift and slide the WLAN card from the slot on the system board [4].